 NEVER BUY ANOTHER GERANIUM PLANT FOR YOUR GARDEN

-Save money each year by starting new geranium plants from cuttings of an established plant.
+Save money each year by propagating new geranium plants from the cuttings of an established plant.
 Starting geraniums from cuttings is very easy and they propagate easily in water.

-Use this method to start geraniums from cuttings during the winter and have plants ready to put in the ground in the springtime.
+Use this method to propagate geraniums from cuttings during the winter and have plants ready to put in the ground in the springtime.

-Click the video link below for a video tutorial on how Annette starts Geranium plants each winter or keep reading for a photo tutorial.
+Click the video link below for a video tutorial on how Annette propagates geranium plants each fall or keep reading for a photo tutorial.
 This is one method for starting geranium plants from cuttings and has been successful for Annette.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate

 In the fall bring the geranium plant(s) into the house and put it in a sunny location.
 By doing this you can propagate new plants throughout the winter months in preparation for spring.

 How to Take Geranium Cuttings for propagating new plants